The University of Chicago

 The Child Psychology/Pediatric Neuropsychology track emphasizes competencies in the assessment, diagnosis, and treatment of neurodevelopmental, mood, and behavioral concerns in children and adolescents.
 The intern on this track divides time between conducting neuropsychological evaluations of outpatient referrals from the broad spectrum of pediatric specialties in the Medical Center, with an emphasis on children with neurological, learning, and developmental disorders; and on developing skill in pediatric consultation-liaison and individual and family psychotherapies.
 Interns become expert in the application of empirically supported interventions for mood, behavior, and developmental difficulties.
 The Child Psychology/Pediatric Neuropsychology intern also becomes a LEND fellow, through a joint-program with the Institute on Disability and Human Development at the University of Illinois at Chicago and the Section of Developmental and Behavioral Pediatrics at the University of Chicago.
 A research rotation with the Pediatric Neuropsychology Service, involving either currently existent studies, or a new short-term project, is available during the internship year.
 Primary faculty on this track are Drs.
 Scott Hunter, Megan Scott, and Tina Drossos.

-The Eating Disorders track emphasizes competencies in the assessment and treatment of Anorexia Nervosa, Bulimia Nervosa, Eating Disorders Not Otherwise Specified, and Obesity in children and adolescents.
-Particular emphasis is placed on utilizing empirically supported approaches, such as Family-Based Treatment (FBT) for Anorexia and Bulimia and Cognitive-Behavioral Therapy (CBT).
+The Eating Disorders track emphasizes competencies in the assessment and treatment of Anorexia Nervosa, Bulimia Nervosa, Binge Eating Disorder, Feeding and Eating Disorders Not Elsewhere Classified, and Obesity in children and adolescents.
+Particular emphasis is placed on utilizing empirically supported treatments for eating disorders, such as Family-Based Treatment (FBT) for Anorexia and Bulimia and Cognitive-Behavioral Therapy (CBT).
 Available rotations include the Adolescent Eating Disorders Clinic and the Center for Surgical Treatment of Obesity.
 Research rotations are available with Eating Disorders faculty.
 Drs.
 Daniel le Grange and Andrea Goldschmidt are primary faculty for this track.

 Along with offering specialized training experiences, we also believe that the internship year should be focused on the broadening and further development of an intern's general clinical psychology skills.
 To facilitate this objective, interns are required to spend approximately 50% of their time conducting evaluations and providing brief and longer-term individual psychotherapy with outpatients, under the supervision of departmental faculty.
 This requirement encourages interns to develop competence in providing empirically supported treatment through work with supervisors representing various orientations, including developmental, systems, cognitive-behavioral, psychodynamic, dialectical, and interpersonal models.